Oil Well Cement Production

 Oil Well Cement Types

-Grade A: grade A oil well cement only has the ordinary type, which is suitable for shallow cementing operation without special requirements.
-It is usually directly mixed with water to make slurry.
+Grade A: grade A oil well cement only has the ordinary type, which is suitable for shallow cementing operations without special requirements.
+It is usually directly mixed with water to make a slurry.
 Sometimes, a small amount of admixture such as coagulant can be added according to the need.

 Grade C: grade C oil well cement, also called early strength oil well cement, has the ordinary type, moderate sulfate resistant type, and high sulfate resistant type.
 It is suitable for shallow cementing operations requiring early strength and sulfate resistance.

 Grade D, E, F: all of the grade D, grade E, and grade F oil well cement are called retarded oil well cement.
-They all have a moderate sulfate resistant type and high sulfate resistant type, suitable for cementing operations in medium and deep wells.
+They all have a moderate sulfate resistant type and a high sulfate resistant type, suitable for cementing operations in medium and deep wells.
 Grade D oil well cement is suitable for the downhole conditions of medium temperature and medium pressure.
 Due to the complex manufacturing process, its production cost is high.
 So it can be replaced by the addition of retarders to grade G and Grade H oil well cement.
 Grade E oil well cement is suitable for downhole conditions of high temperature and high pressure.
-And the grade F oil well cement is commonly applied under ultra-high temperature and high-pressure downhole conditions.
+The Grade F oil well cement is commonly applied under ultra-high temperatures and high-pressure downhole conditions.

 Grade G, H: both grade G and grade H oil well cement are called basic oil well cement.
-They have a moderate sulfate resistant type and high sulfate resistant type, suitable for most cementing operations.
-They can be mixed with low-density materials (fly ash, bentonite, etc.) to form cement slurry, which is commonly used for sealing and fixing low-pressure and leaky formation.
-And they can also be combined with the admixture to form conventional density cement slurry for well-cementing projects.
-In addition, the grade G and grade H oil well cement can be prepared with weighting materials (crystal powder, iron ore powder, etc.) into a high-density cement slurry for deep and high- pressure wells cementing projects.
+They have a moderate sulfate resistant type and a high sulfate resistant type, suitable for most cementing operations.
+They can be mixed with low-density materials (fly ash, bentonite, etc.) to form cement slurry, which is commonly used for sealing and fixing low-pressure and leaky formations.
+They can also be combined with the admixture to form conventional density cement slurry for well-cementing projects.
+In addition, the grade G and grade H oil well cement can be prepared with weighting materials (crystal powder, iron ore powder, etc.) into a high-density cement slurry for deep and high-pressure wells cementing projects.

 |Grade||Application Depth(m)||Application Temperature(℃)||Type|